Dry suit: Thermal undersuits

-For cold-water use, especially diving under ice, the user will usually wear a thick undersuit in a membrane dry suit.
+For cold-water use, especially diving under ice, the user will usually wear a thick undersuit.
 The thickness of undersuits varies and can be chosen by the wearer according to the water temperature.
-Thinsulate is one of the preferred fabrics for undersuits.
+Thinsulate is one of the preferred fabrics for diving undersuits.

 The hydrophobic qualities of Thinsulate help prevent water absorption which helps to maintain the insulating airspace even in the presence of free water.
 More recently, aerogel material is being added to conventional undergarments to increase the insulating properties of those garments.
 Polar fleece is a good insulator with good stretch, is lightweight, and dries quickly if it gets wet.
 It is also hypoallergenic and comfortable against the skin.
 Polyester liners can add to the insulation and will wick perspiration away from the skin.
-Cotton absorbs moisture and saturates easily, and will then rapidly conduct heat away from the body.
-Most dry-suit underwear is full length, either as a one piece or jacket and trousers, but a vest may be added for extra insulation on the torso, and a "Farmer John" style trousers with jacket is flexible and puts extra insulation where it is most useful.
+Cotton absorbs moisture and saturates easily, and will then rapidly conduct heat away from the body, so it is not used.
+Most dry-suit underwear is full length, either as a one-piece or jacket and trousers, but a vest may be added for extra insulation on the torso, and a "Farmer John" salopette style trousers with jacket is flexible and puts extra insulation where it is most useful.